mslot/IRCSharp/readme.markdown

 Next up
 -------
-I am pretty settled on that the bot contains the basic features that I want.
+I think that the bot, for now, is feature complete.
+It has all the features that I want, so now it all comes down to refactoring.
 I have refactored some code, from the first beta to the second beta, but not added more features to it.
 The next thing up is code cleaning, removing all those TODO's.
 I am also in the process of writing some good basic tutorials on how to extend the bot.

 License
 -------